dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 }
 ```

-Check out a complete ReactJS application running on _React 16_ with a Node.js API backend on [GitHub](https://github.com/auth0-blog/reactjs-authentication-tutorial/tree/react16).
+Check out a complete ReactJS application running on _ReactJS 16_ with a Node.js API backend on [GitHub](https://github.com/auth0-blog/reactjs-authentication-tutorial/tree/react16).
 This app accompanies the [ReactJS Authentication tutorial](https://auth0.com/blog/reactjs-authentication-tutorial).
 Go ahead and run the _react16_ branch!

 ## Conclusion